 The concept of a brew cruise seems a bit juvenile at first.
 Maybe it’s the rhyming of the couplet or the similarity to the old “cruising for a bruising” expression.
 Regardless, the shorthand of the “brew cruise” phrase actually means something much different in the context of the modern luxury cruise.

-The Brewers Association estimates that craft breweries contributed more than $55 billion to the US economy in 2014.
-Where there are passionate fans, there is money, and where there is money, there is a themed cruise.
+The Brewers Association estimates that craft breweries contributed more than $55 billion to the US economy every year.
+Where there are passionate fans, there is money, and where there is money, there seems to be a themed cruise.

-If attending one of these niche-focused cruises doesn’t fit your travel schedule, Carnival Cruise Line’s newest ship, the Carnival Vista, is the permanent home to RedFrog Pub & Brewery, an on-board brewing facility featuring beers made right on the ship.
+If attending a niche-focused cruise doesn’t fit your travel schedule, Carnival Cruise Line’s the Carnival Vista, is the permanent home to RedFrog Pub & Brewery, an on-board brewing facility featuring beers made right on the ship.
 This partnership with Miami-based Concrete Beach serves up ship-exclusive brews like ThirstyFrog Port Hoppin’ IPA, ThirstyFrog Caribbean Wheat and FriskyFrog Java Stout.

 Beer and boating are a perfect combination.
 Whether it’s on the lake in the summer or on the high seas on a luxury liner, drinking a delicious craft beer in the company of friends in the peaceful confines of a cruise ship is another way to enjoy your beer with the added benefit of never needing a designated driver.
 Just make sure you aren’t prone to seasickness before making your deposit.